Onielcares/alx-backend-storage/README.md

-# This is Advance Storage Method using SQL
+# This is Advance Storage Method using SQL et al.